Calathea Roseopicta 'Corona' Prayer Plant

 Water: Keep soil evenly moist spring through fall.
 Water less often in winter, allowing the potting medium to dry slightly before watering again.
 Do not allow the soil to get soggy; over-watering may cause root rot and kill the plant.
 Use distilled water or rainwater because this plant is sensitive to fluoride and salts in tap water.

-Humidity: Moderate to high (around 50% relative humidity).
+Humidity: Moderate to high (at least 50% relative humidity).
 A cool-mist room humidifier works best.
 Or set plant on a tray of wet pebbles.
 Mist its leaves with distilled water or rainwater (tap water with chlorine or fluoride can leave white spots on leaves) at room temperature.

 Soil: Peat moss based potting mix, such as African violet mix.